 The fifth and final stop on this day trip from Inverness, is the spectacular Fort George and the Highlanders Museum, 8 miles from Cawdor.
 Fort George is a mile past the village of Ardersier.
 Built in the aftermath of the Battle of Culloden, it

 took 22 years to complete and at the time was the largest military garrison in Europe.
 Although it remains to this day a military barracks, it has never been used in battle.
 To appreciate the size and engineering of the site, make sure to take a walk around the ramparts.

 You may also be lucky enough to see dolphins on the Moray Firth.
 As there are an estimated 200 resident dolphins, who regularly entertain visitors across the Firth at Chanonry Point.

 Also within the grounds of Fort George is the Highlanders Museum.
 This Museum covers three floors of Fort George’s former Lieutenant Governors’ House.
 It has roughly 20,000 artefacts and an estimated 10,000 documents and photographs.
 And it’s the largest regimental museum in Scotland, outside of Edinburgh.

-If you’re visiting in September, don’t forget, the Highland Military Tattoo is staged in the grounds of Fort George.
+If you’re visiting in September, then don’t forget the Highland Military Tattoo is staged in the grounds of Fort George.
 This event showcases the best of Highland military and cultural traditions.